This post may contain affiliate links. Please read our disclosure policy.

 How to freeze green beans to maintain their color, flavor, and texture for months.
 Including how to freeze fresh vs. blanched green beans, top tips, and usage recommendations to enjoy year-round!

-During summer, while green beans are in season, it’s the perfect time to boil, sauté, roast, and air fry these tasty beans to perfection.
+During summer, while green beans are in season, it’s the perfect time to boil green beans, sauté green beans, make roasted green beans, and air fry green beans to perfection.
 However, if you want to lock in that fresh flavor beyond their peak season – especially if you grow them in your garden or have a local farmers market- it’s time to learn how to freeze green beans (raw or blanch beans to freeze).

 Not only is freezing fresh green beans incredibly simple, but it’s quick and excels at preserving the fresh flavor, color, and texture to enjoy for months.
 Meaning you can preserve green beans all year, then thaw and cook them whenever you want.

-You might also enjoy learning how to freeze broccoli, corn on the cob, kidney beans, and chickpeas!
+You might also enjoy learning how to freeze broccoli, how to freeze corn on the cob, how to cook and freeze kidney beans, and how to cook chickpeas!

 Green beans are a humble but nutritious addition to mains and side dishes.
 Not only are they a good source of fiber, but they also contain several micronutrients.
 These include Vitamins A, B6, C, and K, as well as folate, thiamin, iron, calcium, potassium, magnesium, manganese, etc.